Dealing with unbounded gradients in stochastic saddle-point optimization: Algorithm and main results

 Recalling the form of the gradient estimators, we note that

 and a similar bound can be shown for the norm of $\gty$ as well.
-Putting the above bounds together and setting $\varrho_y \ge 2 L_M \eta_x$ and $\varrho_x \ge 2L_M \eta_y$ gives the result. \end{proof}
+Putting the above bounds together and setting $\varrho_y \ge 4L_M \eta_x$ and $\varrho_x \ge 4L_M \eta_y$ gives the result. \end{proof}

-As can be seen from the proof, the role of the additional regularization term for the $x$-player is to eliminate the gradient norms appearing in the regret bound of the $y$-player.
+As can be seen from the proof sketch above, the role of the additional regularization term for the $x$-player is to eliminate the gradient norms appearing in the regret bound of the $y$-player.
 This effect kicks in once the regularization parameter $\varrho_x$ becomes large enough, so that the corresponding negative term in the regret bound of the first player can overpower the positive term appearing on the bound of the opposite player.
 The same story applies to the second player.
 Note that while the regularization pulls the iterates closer to the initial point $\xvec_1,\yvec_1$, it does not explicitly guarantee that they remain uniformly bounded at all times $t$, and in fact such claim seems impossible to show in general due to the noise in the gradient estimates.
 Remarkably, the analysis above works seamlessly for noisy gradient estimates, even though the gradient noise can grow proportionally with the size of the iterates.
+Another technical challenge that the analysis needs to address is the potential data-dependence of the comparators $(\xvec^*,\yvec^*)$, which introduces a potential bias into the estimates of the gap function $G(\xvec^*,\yvec^*)$.
+We handle this bias by adapting an elegant ``ghost-iterate'' trick of \citet{nemirovski2009robust}, which we regard as an application of the technique of \citet{rakhlin2017equivalence} for controlling suprema of a collection of martingales via online learning.